 I consider myself a programmer.
 What that means is that I solve problems by writing down a set of instructions to be executed by some kind of computation machine.
 The form of the instructions varies but at the end of the day there is an underlying science to all of it.
 It can be expressed in many formalisms like type theory, category theory, operational semantics, domain theory, etc. but the essence of it is called computation.
 It is the application of computation theory that I am truly concerned with.
 So really you could say as a programmer I solve problems by applying computational theory and thinking.
 Continue reading

-Google is finally showing its true colors.
-Keeping your personal and private information with them is no longer a defensible position to hold because if you are even a little bit tech savvy then for a few hours of effort you can have your own personal and private cloud software suite that includes email and all sorts of other goodies.
-The number of guides to help you along the way is also in no short supply.
+I find information silos unpleasant.
+I don’t really have a rational reason for it other than it makes me feel icky.
+I dislike being a product that is marketed to marketers.
+Google is the biggest information silo out there and the biggest pimp of personal information.
+Keeping your personal and private information with them is no longer a defensible position to hold because if you are a little bit tech savvy then for a few hours of effort you can have your own personal and private cloud software suite that includes email and all sorts of other goodies.
+The number of guides to help you is also in no short supply.
 I highly recommend https://github.com/al3x/sovereign for getting you started.
-He has already done all the hard work for you and you just need to learn a little bit about ansible to make the whole thing work but information about ansible is also not in short supply.
+He has already done all the hard work for you and you just need to learn a little bit about ansible to make the whole thing work.
 You’re gonna need somewhere to host it all but that’s also easy and here’s a digital ocean referral link to get you started: https://www.digitalocean.com/?refcode=1f88dd059926.
 If I was able to get the whole thing set up then you should be able to as well.

 I’m currently reading “An Astronaut’s Guide to Life on Earth: What Going to Space Taught Me About Ingenuity, Determination, and Being Prepared for Anything” and almost everything Chris Hadfield says is not just applicable to life in general but it is applicable to software engineering in particular.
 Continue reading